q2softwarenl/spatie-medialibrary-manager/README.md

 - [ ] Feature: Filesize validation
 - [ ] Feature: Policies to set rules for individual collections
 - [ ] Feature: Add active folder to url.
-- [ ] Feature: Support for single file collections.
+- [ ] Improve single file collections.
+- [ ] Add support for darkmode.

 The beta version is scheduled for release at the start of May.